Ancient Aztec festivals, celebrations and holidays

 The Aztecs held that this serpent was the feathered snake god, Quetzalcoatl, and also the Kukulcan of the Mayas.

 Since the time of the discovery of the annual awakening of the serpent gods some 45 years ago, tourists from around the world have gathered on the site on the 21st of March.

 Not many are familiar with the fact that the snake can be observed four days before and after the equinox.

 Tourists, waiting impatiently for the moment when the serpent becomes visible, can spend the time enjoying folk dancers, musicians, and poets.
 When finally the hours of sunlight equal the hours of darkness, the shadowy form of the serpent slides into view.

 Although Quetzalcoatl can also be observed at the Autumnal Equinox in September, this being the rainy season, there is a fairly real chance cloudy weather might get in the way of enjoying the effect.

 Celebrated in March

-Xipe Totec was a war-god of the Aztecs, often called “Our Lord the Flayed One”.
-Statues and images of Xipe Totec depict a god wearing a human skin.
+Xipe Totec was a war god of the Aztecs, often called “Our Lord the Flayed One”.
+Statues and images of Xipe Totec depict god-wearing human skin.
 His festival, known as Tlacaxipehualiztli, was held in March.